messente/messente-api-java/docs/MobileNetwork.md

 # MobileNetwork

-Info about the network related to the phone number
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **mccmnc** | **String** | Mobile country and mobile network code |  [optional]